microsoft/monaco-editor/website/playground/monaco.d.ts.txt

         forceMoveMarkers?: boolean;
     }

+    export interface IValidEditOperation {
+        /**
+         * The range to replace.
+This can be empty to emulate a simple insert.
+         */
+        range: Range;
+        /**
+         * The text to replace with.
+This can be empty to emulate a simple delete.
+         */
+        text: string;
+    }

     /**
      * A callback that can compute the cursor state after applying a series of edit operations.
      */